emreaycicek/CucumberBDDProject/README.md

 *Log4j2
 *Maven-cucumber-reporting

-For use cucumber reporting use terminal and write "mvn clean verify"
+For use cucumber reporting, use terminal and write "mvn clean verify"